Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: Leptogenesis

-The solution of Boltzmann eqns (\ref{Boltz1}) and \ref{Boltz}) is projected in Fig. \ref{yield}.
-Once the out-of-equilibrium criteria is satisfied, the decay proceeds slow (over abundance) and the inverse decay never comes into thermal equilibrium.
-Thus, $Y_{N^-}$ (red curve) does not trace $Y^{\rm eq}_{N^-}$ (black curve) and the lepton asymmetry (blue curve) is generated.
-The obtained lepton asymmetry gets converted to the observed baryon asymmetry through sphaleron transition, given by \cite{Plumacher:1996kc}
+The interaction rates are compared with Hubble expansion in the left panel of Fig. \ref{yield}.
+The decay ($\Gamma_D$) and inverse decay $\left(\Gamma_{D}\frac{Y^{\rm eq}_{N^-}}{Y^{\rm eq}_\ell}\right)$ rates are plotted in purple with the coupling strength $\sim 10^{-6}$.
+The scattering rate $\left(\frac{\gamma_S}{s Y^{\rm eq}_{N^-}}\right)$ for $N_1^-N_1^- \to \rho\rho$ is projected for various set of values for coupling (of Eq. \ref{Eq:yuk-M}), consistent with neutrino oscillation study.
+For larger Majorana coupling, the scattering process makes $N_1^-$ to stay longer in thermal soup and hence, number density of $N_1^-$ depletes in annihilation rather than decay, generating lesser lepton asymmetry.
+In one-flavor approximation, the solution of Boltzmann eqns (\ref{Boltz}) using the benchmark given in Table. \ref{tab:leptobench} is projected in the right panel of Fig. \ref{yield} with the inclusion of decay and scattering rates.
+Once the out-of-equilibrium criteria is satisfied, the decay proceeds slow (over abundance), $Y_{N^-}$ does not trace $Y^{\rm eq}_{N^-}$ (magenta curve) and the lepton asymmetry (dashed curve) is generated.
+The obtained lepton asymmetry gets converted to the observed baryon asymmetry through sphaleron transition, given by \cite{Harvey:1990qw}

-Here, $N_f$ denotes the number of fermion generations and $N_H$ is the number of Higgs doublets.
+Here, $N_f$ denotes the number of superfields generations and $N_H$ is the number of Higgs doublets.
 The observed baryon asymmetry is quantified in terms of baryon to photon ratio \cite{Aghanim:2018eyx}